Jiu Jitsu Armbar: Everything You Need to Know

 Need more help!

 The following video will give the necessary details to complete the helicopter armbar appropriately in a Brazilian jiu-jitsu fight.
-Have fun!

 Source: The Grappling Academy